 Nightlife: Taipei is great place to go out at night.
 There are plenty of venues for all tastes.
 From sport style bars, alternative pubs and a gay scene in a setting of neon lights, outdoor terraces and good music, open to everyone.
 You will find this area next to Ximen Station.
 As well there are plenty of restaurants, cinemas and bars along the area close to the station.
 It's worth to visit specially in the evening.

-Tip: But not only Taipei is about partying, you can also relax and unwind in one of the city's top attractions, the volcanic hot-springs.
-Located out of the city centre, (closest metro station Xinbeitou, on the red line).
-Walking there is all up hill so would be a good idea to get a taxi from the metro station.
+Suggestion, visit the Hot Springs: Taipei is not only about partying, you can also relax and unwind in one of the city's top attractions, the volcanic hot-springs.
+Located out of the city centre, (closest metro station Shipai, on the red line).
+Walking there is all up hill so would be a good idea to get a bus or a taxi from the metro station.
+Taking the bus opposite the MRT station of Shipai, number 508, 8 or 536 all take you to Xing Yi Lu Si ( stop name 行義路三) where the hot springs are located.
+Note that busses finish around 22h.
 It's a recommended visit and a truly relaxing experience where both locals and visitors come to enjoy.

-Accomodation: Taipei is much more expensive to stay at than China, and many tourists will be surprised at this.
+Accommodation: Taipei is more expensive to stay at than mainland China.
 The quality of the establishments are better and staff are able to speak better English.
 Hotels can cost around €30 per night whilst hostels are cheaper if you don't mind sharing (€12 per night).
-Safety is good in Taipei, however don't expose any valuables.
+Safety is very good in Taipei,and there is hardly any crime.
 However if you find very cheap Hotels, most often they will be locally run Hotels with poor front desk service and the conditions could be worse than on the pictures.
 Look up reviews before booking!
-Also it's possible to book private accommodation, with Airbnb as it becomes more popular in Asia!
+Also it's possible to book private accommodation, with Airbnb as it becomes more popular in Asia.